nicole-dwenger/cdslanguage-LDA/README.md

     |-- ted_talks_en.csv                # Raw data of ted talks

 |-- out/                                # Directory for output, corresponding to scripts
+    |-- LDA_15_topics/                  # Results of LDA topic modelling for 15 topics
         |-- LDA_metrics.txt             # Coherence and Perplexity scores
         |-- LDA_keywords.png            # Visualisation of weight and count of keywords for each topic
         |-- LDA_dominant_topics.csv     # Original .csv with appended columns of dominant_topic and topic_perc_contrib
         |-- LDA_representatives.txt     # 3 talks with highest topic_perc_contrib for each topic
         |-- LDA_topics_over_time.png    # Visualisation of topic development over time
+    |-- LDA_20_topics/                  # Results of LDA topic modelling for 20 topics
+        |-- ...

 |-- src/
     |-- LDA_tedtalks.py                 # Script for LDA topic modelling of Ted Talks